 - Ticks – When ticks bury their heads under your dog’s skin, it causes itching.
-Black crusty scabs on your dog form when he continuously scratches at the area.
+Black crusty scabs on your dog form when your dog continuously scratches at the area (read about tick scabs).

 Whether your dog reacts to food, chemicals, or environmental allergens, he’s going to scratch at the affected area.
 The continual itching leads to open sores and black, crusty scabs on your dog.
-Learn more: Common types of skin allergies.
-In addition to constant itching, other signs of allergies can include:
+Learn more with our article about common types of skin allergies.
+In addition to constant itching and scabs, other signs of allergies can include: